VHrishita/Health-Hub--A-Hospital-Managment-System/README.md

 Exportable reports

+---
-🤝 Contributions
+## 🤝 Contributions

-Feel free to contribute improvements, UI enhancements, or backend integrations!
+Vempali Hrishita

+Ashika V

+All rights reserved

+Feel free to drop a ⭐ if this project was anyways useful to you!